 The biomass of nitrogen-fixing cyanobacteria seems to have increased at least since the 1960s (Finni et al. 2001).
 If these cyanobacteria occur in large blooms, they contribute to eutrophication, oxygen depletion in deep waters and intoxication.
 Already the displeasing outlook of the coloured surface scum may impair the touristic use of the coasts in summer.
 The changes in cyanobacteria biomass and composition represent changes in the ecosystem with far-reaching consequences.
 Their trends are of high relevance and interest.
-This Indicator Fact Sheet serves for long-term documentation of the cyanobacteria biomass development.
+This Baltic Sea Environment Fact Sheet serves for long-term documentation of the cyanobacteria biomass development.

 The previous series of Indicator Fact Sheets (IFS) on a "Cyanobacteria bloom index" ended with the year 2007 (Kaitala and Hällfors 2008).
-Information about the spatial extension of the bloom, with help of satellite data, is available during every summer.
-The HELCOM Phytoplankton Expert Group (PEG) felt, however, that information on the cyanobacteria bloom development, based on biomass measurements, is still needed.
-For this reason, PEG started a new "Cyanobacteria biomass indicator" in 2011, which is related to the earlier "Cyanobacteria bloom index" but is not its continuation for the following reasons:
+Information about the spatial extension of the bloom, with help of satellite data, is available during every summer (Hansson and Öberg 2012).
+The HELCOM Phytoplankton Expert Group (PEG) was convinced, however, that information on the cyanobacteria bloom development, based on biomass measurements, is still needed.
+For this reason, PEG started a new "Cyanobacteria biomass" fact sheet in 2011, which is related to the earlier "Cyanobacteria bloom index" but is not its continuation for the following reasons:

-- The Cyanobacteria biomass indicator is based on samples taken on discrete stations during monitoring cruises instead of samples taken on highly frequented routes of ships of opportunity. - The Cyanobacteria biomass indicator uses biomass data instead of an index based on semi-quantitative rankings. - The Cyanobacteria biomass indicator separates the different sea areas instead of pooling all data of a hydrographically and biologically highly diverse region. - The Cyanobacteria biomass indicator considers all regions of the Baltic Sea and not only the area between Helsinki and Travemünde. - The Cyanobacteria biomass indicator uses samples covering the upper 10 m (in the Landsort Deep 20 m) instead of a single depth of approximately 5 m.
+- The Cyanobacteria biomass fact sheet is based on samples taken on discrete stations during monitoring cruises instead of samples taken on highly frequented routes of ships of opportunity. - The Cyanobacteria biomass fact sheet uses biomass data instead of an index based on semi-quantitative rankings. - The Cyanobacteria biomass fact sheet separates the different sea areas instead of pooling all data of a hydrographically and biologically highly diverse region. - The Cyanobacteria biomass fact sheet considers all regions of the Baltic Sea and not only the area between Helsinki and Travemünde. - The Cyanobacteria biomass fact sheet uses samples covering the upper 10 m (in the Landsort Deep 20 m) instead of a single depth of approximately 5 m.